Review of Moskva 5 Folding Medium Format Rangefinder

 Two safety notes emphasized by my seller and most reputable reviewers, worth repeating here:

 - Change shutter speeds before cocking the shutter.
-Don't change speed once it's cocked.
+Remember: Don't change speed once it's cocked and don't cock until you're ready to shoot.

 - Focus to infinity before collapsing the front